labormedia/rust-libp2p-kad-swarm/README.md

 # rust-libp2p-kad-swarm
 Rust implementation of a minimal handshake session with Kademlia implementation under rust-libp2p.

 It implements libp2p's kademlia dht networking routing, identify, relay, ping, keep_alive and request_respond behaviour layers, which we will be available for node discovery and nat traversal tooling.
-It also includes two examples as demo, one responder/target and a requester/guest.
-For simplicity of the example execution, the target's peerid is kept constant and the requester/guest's peer id is ephemeral to each execution (random).
+It includes two examples as demo, one responder/target and a requester/guest with ephemeral (random) peer ids for p2p connection per execution.

-Because of the possible complications, the examples does not consider nat traversal, so you should be able to reach the node's ip and port both inbound and outbound.
+Because of the possible complications, the examples does not consider NAT traversal[1], so you should be able to reach the node's network address both inbound and outbound.
 On local network this should be trivial.

 ## Build